herd-the-cats/srpm_install/README.md

 =========

 This role downloads the SRPM from the specified URL, builds it, installs it, and excludes it from further dnf updates.
 Example vars and spec file for building gnome-keyring without ssh-agent are included.
+This role should be run with a regular user.
+It will fail if run directly as root.

 Role Variables